District heating: Nuclear fission

 The heat produced by nuclear chain reactions can be injected into district heating networks.
 This does not contaminate the district pipes with radioactive elements, as the heat is transferred to the network through heat exchangers.
 It is not technically necessary for the nuclear reactor to be very close to the district heating network, as heat can be transported over significant distances (exceeding 200 km) with affordable losses, using insulated pipes.

 Since nuclear reactors do not significantly contribute to either air pollution or global warming, they can be an advantageous alternative to the combustion of fossil hydrocarbons.
 However, only a small minority of the nuclear reactors currently in operation around the world are connected to a district heating network.
 These reactors are in Bulgaria, China, Hungary, Romania, Russia, Slovakia, Slovenia, Switzerland and Ukraine.

+The Sibirskaya Nuclear Power Plant in USSR was the first nuclear CHP plant, supplying district heating to Seversk since 1961 and to a part of Tomsk since 1973, stopped in 2008.
 The Ågesta Nuclear Power Plant in Sweden was an early example of nuclear cogeneration, providing small quantities of both heat and electricity to a suburb of the country's capital between 1964 and 1974.
 The Beznau Nuclear Power Plant in Switzerland has been generating electricity since 1969 and supplying district heating since 1984.
 The Haiyang Nuclear Power Plant in China started operating in 2018 and started supplying small scale heat to the Haiyang city area in 2020.
 By November 2022, the plant used 345 MW-thermal effect to heat 200,000 homes, replacing 12 coal heating plants.

 Recent years have seen renewed interest in small modular reactors (SMRs) and their potential to supply district heating.
 Speaking on the Energy Impact Center's (EIC) podcast, Titans of Nuclear, principal engineer at GE Hitachi Nuclear Energy Christer Dahlgren noted that district heating could be the impetus for the construction of new nuclear power plants in the future.
 EIC's own open-source SMR blueprint design, OPEN100, could be incorporated into a district heating system.